Izenda7Series/docs/dev/code_modifying_user_access_token.rst

          return Json(new { token = token }, JsonRequestBehavior.AllowGet);
       }

 In the above example, we are obtaining the value from the ClaimsIdentity used inside the application.
 Such a claim can be set when the user logs in or after selecting a specific option.
-Then any time the user accesses Izenda, the FavoriteGroup propety in the UserInfo will be set and integrated into the access token.
+Then any time the user accesses Izenda, the FavoriteGroup property in the UserInfo will be set and integrated into the access token.
 The FavoriteGroup property can then be used in the ValidateIzendaAuthToken route to perform custom logic.

-Adding decryption logic to IAdHocEtension
+Adding decryption logic to IAdHocExtension
 -----------------------------------------
 If you are running a deployment mode 1 or 2 solution, you will need to add the same decryption logic used to decrypt the access token within the application to the IAdHocExtension solution.
 In this example, we will use the IzendaBoundary resources from the MVC5 starter kit.
 If you are running a deployment mode 3 solution, the IzendaBoundary resources and IAdHocExtension class will exist in the same solution and will thus be available in all contexts.